mendix/docs/content/en/docs/releasenotes/community-tools/_index.md

 ## 2024

-### January 29, 2024

-* We are excited to announce that the Mendix Forum has grown into something much more than just a forum.
-As a result, we have decided to give it a new name: welcome to the [Mendix Community](/community-tools/mendix-community/)!

 ### February 8, 2024

 #### New Features

 * Deactivating and resetting your two-factor authentication (2FA) is now self-service.
 If you want to deactivate your 2FA, you can do this in your Developer Settings; previously, deactivating your 2FA required submitting a Mendix Support ticket.
 Deactivating your 2FA is the first step if you want to change your 2FA method, phone number, or authenticator app.
 For more information, see [Changing Your Authentication Method](/developerportal/deploy/two-factor-authentication/#change-2fa-method).

+### January 29, 2024

+#### Improvements

+* We are excited to announce that the Mendix Forum has grown into something much more than just a forum.
+As a result, we have decided to give it a new name: welcome to the [Mendix Community](/community-tools/mendix-community/)!

 ## 2023